-Classic Chinese philosophy believes that the primary state of the universe is qi, the constant movement of which produces all the things in the universe, including life.
-Thus people in ancient China thought that the accumulation of qi would produce life while the dispersion of qi would put an end to life.
-Qi is very active and in constant motion.
-Qi is also extremely fine and invisible.
+Classic Chinese philosophy believes that the primary state of the universe is Qi.
+Through its constant movement, it produces all the things in the universe, including life.
+Chinese cultural and medical thought considers it to be as fundamental as Yin and Yang.
+Thus people in ancient China thought that its accumulation would produce life whereas its dispersion would put an end to life.
+Its nature is very active and in constant motion whilst also being extremely fine and invisible.